getlantern/www.getlantern.org/README.md

 server, open a browser pointing to the dev server, and detect when any source files are changed and automatically compile any reload them in the browser.

+**Please note that the current deployment has to prepend "./" to image URLs to get around the getlantern.org subdirectory on our S3 mirror at https://s3.amazonaws.com/getlantern.org/index.html.
+The unfortunate result of this is that those images fail to load in local testing even though they'll load no problem in production.**

 ### i18n

 Translated strings are fetched from json files in the "app/locale" directory